CHD-IPAC/MsGsFNet/README.md

 Our network (MsGsFNet) does not alter the spatial dimensions of the image during processing; it only changes the number of channels.

 And it is originally designed for a pixels-to-pixels (patch-free) classification approach.
-However, we have also implemented a framework that supports the patch-based approach — by simply setting patch_based=True during the initialization of MsGsFNet.
+However, we have also implemented a framework that supports the patch-based approach — by simply setting patch_based=True during the initialization of MsGsFNet, and remove the comments from lines 360 to 390 in train.py.

 The proposed MsGsFNet architecture is implemented under: